Metro Vancouver’s atheist alcoholics seek recovery without God talk

 This article was published in the Vancouver Sun on Saturday, April 5, 2014.
 The photo is by Steve Bosch.

 There were two minor errors in the article.
-First, AA Agnostica does not have its own list of agnostic meetings but rather links to one at agnosticaanyc.org.
+First, AA Agnostica does not have its own list of agnostic meetings but rather links to one currently at agnosticaanyc.org.
 And the agnostic AA convention slated for Santa Monica this November is being organized by a team based in Los Angeles, California.